elfsvet/password-generator/README.md

 ## General Info
 This project is simply a webpage.
-It demonstrates a company and its point of view on web development.
+It provides a simple option of generating a password with curtain criteria.

 ## Technologies
 Project is created with:
 - HTML
 - CSS
+- JavaScript

 ## Setup
 To open this project in vscode using git in Terminal/Git Bash: